 Prior to joining Romano Law, Aaron interned at a legal nonprofit serving playwrights, composers, and lyricists for the theatre and at a boutique music law firm where he worked on a wide variety of agreements in the entertainment industry.

 As an associate attorney at Romano Law, Aaron regularly assists clients on entertainment, employment, and corporate law matters.
 He has represented both companies and individuals in transactional matters and in dispute resolution.

 Aaron was born and raised in New Haven, Connecticut.
-He has been a member of the Dramatists Guild of America since 2016.
+He has been an Associate Member of the Dramatists Guild of America since 2016.
 He enjoys attending theatre both on Broadway and off, discovering new musical artists on Spotify, and jogging through Prospect Park.

 People purchase insurance policies to protect themselves when they encounter unanticipated harm.
 They spend money out of their own pockets with the hope that they never have to file a claim.
 Everyone wants to take the appropriate steps to safeguard their health to their home, their car to their pets, and the safety nets that the right

 5 Differences Between Agents and Managers

 If you’re in the entertainment business, you’ve probably come across various talent representatives, particularly agents and managers.
 While some may mistakenly view agents and managers as the same, there are several important distinctions between their roles.
 1. Booking Gigs Agents represent talent in seeking and securing employment and help ensure the client gets paid.
 They